Your credit history

 The Central Credit Register does not score or grade credit reports.
 Your lender will make a decision on your loan application based on their own credit policy.

-Who else can access your credit report?
+Who else can access my credit report?

 Only lenders can access your credit report.
-They may do this when:

 No-one else, such as employers or landlords, can access your credit report on the Central Credit Register without your consent.